rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 print("Most distinct subject (ideal holdout):", most_distinct_subject)

 ```

-Most distinct subject (ideal holdout): jeremy
+Our most distinct subject is: jeremy!

+Let's recap.
 To ensure realistic evaluation of cross‑subject generalisation in the Human Activity Recognition (HAR) model, we computed a subject‑wise class‑distribution distance matrix using the L1 distance between class‑proportion vectors for each subject.
 This quantified how different each subject’s class distribution was from every other subject.
 After calculating the row‑wise mean distance for each subject, 'jeremy' exhibited the highest average distributional distance (0.1692), substantially larger than all other subjects (range: 0.0970–0.1126).
-This indicates that Jeremy’s movement patterns and class proportions are the most distinct in the dataset.
+This indicates that Jeremy’s movement patterns and class proportions are, on average, the most distinct in the dataset.

-Selecting Jeremy as the holdout test subject provides the most stringent and realistic assessment of model generalisation to unseen individuals.
+Selecting Jeremy as the holdout test subject provides the most stringent and realistic assessment of model generalisation to unseen individuals available in our data.

 This also means that the remaining five subjects form a *comparatively* homogeneous training set!